hutomadotAI/Research-Experiments/README.md

   - https://github.com/MurtyShikhar/Question-Answering

 ## Requirements
-This repo has been tested using:
+This repo has been tested using python3.6 and the following package versions:
   - numpy==1.16.2
   - tabulate==0.8.3
   - tqdm==4.31.1